ONE THING IS NEEDFUL: SCRIPTURE

 “Who hath given him a charge over the earth? or who hath disposed the whole world?“ (Job 34:13)

-FIRMAMENT: heaven, sky; it divide the waters under the heaven from the waters above the heaven; strong as a molten looking glass
+FIRMAMENT: heaven, sky; divided the waters under the heaven from the waters above the heaven; strong as a molten looking glass

 “And God said, Let there be a firmament in the midst of the waters, and let it divide the waters from the waters.
 And God made the firmament, and divided the waters which were under the firmament from the waters which were above the firmament: and it was so.
 And God called the firmament Heaven.
 And the evening and the morning were the second day.“ (Genesis 1:6-8)